Cloud NAT (network address translation) lets certain resources without external IP addresses create outbound connections to the internet.

 - Compute Engine virtual machine (VM) instances without external IP addresses

 - Cloud Run instances through Serverless VPC Access

 - Cloud Functions instances through Serverless VPC Access

 - App Engine standard environment instances through Serverless VPC Access

 Cloud NAT is a distributed, software-defined managed service.
 It's not based on proxy VMs or appliances.
-Cloud NAT configures the Andromeda software that powers your Virtual Private Cloud (VPC) network so that it provides source network address translation (SNAT) for VMs without external IP addresses.
-Cloud NAT also provides destination network address translation (DNAT) for established inbound response packets only.
+Cloud NAT configures the Andromeda software that powers your Virtual Private Cloud (VPC) network so that it provides source network address translation (source NAT or SNAT) for VMs without external IP addresses.
+Cloud NAT also provides destination network address translation (destination NAT or DNAT) for established inbound response packets.

 Cloud NAT implements outbound NAT in conjunction with static routes in your VPC network whose next hops are the default internet gateway.
 In a basic configuration, a default route in your VPC network meets this requirement.